JannikArndt/jannikarndt.github.io/content/blog/2017/03/Deploying Pentaho jobs into Production.md

 ## Solution #3: Export and Import via REST

 Baffled with why I'm not happy with manually ex- and importing, my contact at Pentaho suggested the REST API.
 If you're still unsure if cyclic dependencies are a bad thing, try reading the [API Documentation](https://help.pentaho.com/Documentation/7.0/0R0/070).
 And if you need to convince someone that generated documentation might be a bad idea, show him [this overview](https://help.pentaho.com/Documentation/7.0/0R0/070/010/0A0/0O0).
-Spoiler: both fail to mention *the acutal address of the endpoint*, which is `http://localhost:8080/pentaho/api/repo/...`.
+Spoiler: both fail to mention *the actual address of the endpoint*, which is `http://localhost:8080/pentaho/api/repo/...`.
 Luckily, there are people writing [useful blog entries](https://anonymousbi.wordpress.com/2013/11/28/pentaho-5-restful-web-services/).
 And if you need a tool for trial-and-error, I recommend [Insomnia](https://insomnia.rest).
 Spending a lot of nerves, I crafted this beauty:

 ```bash